Plankton Identifier

 Figure 5: Create Groups Window

-NOTE1: The same folder name cannot be used twice in a learning set.
+NOTE 1: The same folder name cannot be used twice in a learning set.
 Thus, already used name are not available in the “Create Group Folders” window and any edition of folder name leading to an already existing name will be automatically cancelled.

-NOTE3: Using the Windows notepad, you can also create your own customized lists or edit an existing list in the “Lists” subfolder of the Plankton Identifier folder.
+NOTE 3: Using the Windows notepad, you can also create your own customized lists or edit an existing list in the “Lists” subfolder of the Plankton Identifier folder.
 Customized lists will be then available in the Predefined Lists combo-box.
 A customized list must contain group names separated by line feeds, without duplicates and without any special characters.
 You can use Tools>Import Name List in the main window menu to import your own list.

 Thumbnails sorting

 When selecting a thumbnail, a preview appears (Fig.6: 1).
 You can enlarge that preview with the Preview zoom buttons on the left (Fig.6: 2).
+You can also play with contrast and light bars to focus your attention on some details of the preview.

 Drag thumbnails to the corresponding subfolders (Fig.6: 3).
 When you release a thumbnail on a subfolder, this thumbnail is physically copied (not moved) in the subfolder.
 The corresponding PID file is also copied in the learning folder but remains invisible to avoid confusion.
 Once a thumbnail has been used in the current learning set, a red cross is drawn on it (Fig.6: 4) and you will not be allowed to use it anymore.